 Angela Whittom Reiken

 As the coordinator for off-campus research through the Department of Biology, I will be happy to assist you in gaining credit for your future research experience!
-If you are a current MC Biology student interested in off-campus research, the syllabus and forms required for fall 2015 are now posted in the documents section.
+If you are a current MC Biology student interested in off-campus research, the syllabus and forms required for spring 2016 are now posted in the documents section.
 Here, you may read the instructions for registering and the requirements.
 Please look over this information first, then you may email me with any questions you may have!

 Welcome to Dr. Reiken's Faculty Homepage!

 Current Research Synopsis